 Isotopes

 Isotopes are atoms of the same element that have different numbers of neutrons, and therefore different mass numbers.
-Isotopes have the same chemical properties but different physical properties due to the difference in mass.
-For example, carbon has two common isotopes: carbon-12 (12C) and carbon-14 (14C).
+Think about it: isotopes have the same chemical properties but different physical properties due to the difference in mass.
+Here's one way to look at it: carbon has two common isotopes: carbon-12 (12C) and carbon-14 (14C).
 Both have 6 protons, but carbon-12 has 6 neutrons, while carbon-14 has 8 neutrons.

 Electron Configuration and Orbitals